Features

 Scan job

-Choose scan type, target assets, and set a schedule.
+Choose scan type, target assets, configure profiles and performance settings, then set a schedule.

 Automated scan